Skip to main content

 ** New content for the tour **

-I'm currently seeking additional images of Windsor School from any year to include in the growing archive.
-If you have any negatives, slides, or printed photographs—especially those that might otherwise be discarded during clearouts or downsizing—please consider sending them my way.
-I'm happy to scan and restore them as needed, ensuring they can be shared as part of the school tour for everyone to enjoy.
+I’m always looking for more images of Windsor School from any era to add to the growing archive.
+If you have negatives, slides, or printed photographs—especially ones that might otherwise be thrown away during a clear-out or downsizing—please consider sharing them.
+I can scan and restore them if needed, so they can be preserved and included in the virtual school tour for everyone to enjoy.

-If you have digital files, please get in touch via the contact form, and I’ll provide a secure link for upload.
-For physical items such as negatives, slides, or prints, I’ll gladly share my mailing address upon request.
+If you have digital files, just get in touch via the contact form and I’ll send you a secure upload link.
+For physical items such as negatives, slides, or prints, I’m happy to provide my mailing address on request.

-Thank you for helping preserve the memories of Windsor School.
+Thank you for helping keep the memories of Windsor School alive.